h6wk/Cmder/README.md

 * Server level
 The communication way between the layers are done either in **synchronous** (blocking the caller) or in **asynchronous** way (don't block the result will be submitted later once it is available).

+...
 More details later.

+## Threadpool

+...
+More details later.

+## C++20 coroutines

+...
+More details later.

-# Build
+# Build & IDE
-This is a small project.
-Visual Studio Code's task.json will be used to build the project.

 Extensions used:
 - Auto Header Plus v1.3.0 (Auto add header to a new file or existing file)